The definition of a joke is ‘a thing that someone says to cause amusement or laughter.’

-With grooms we might ask ‘what annoys you most about your bride-to-be’.
-It doesn’t sound like appropriate material to put in a wedding speech but actually it’s those sort of questions that often lead to great nuggets of content for us.
+With grooms, we might ask ‘What annoys you most about your bride-to-be’.
+It doesn’t sound like appropriate material to put in a wedding speech but actually, it’s those sorts of questions that often lead to great nuggets of content for us.

 You need to load up your arsenal of humour before you can hope to fire out any cracking gags.
-There’s loads of ways of finding a laugh, here’s some techniques to test out…
+There are loads of ways of finding a laugh, here’s some techniques to test out…

 - Turn your target into a comedy character – Think about the classic sitcom characters – Basil Fawlty (the hotel owner who didn’t like tourists), Doc Martin (the doctor who was scared of blood), Del Boy (the hapless businessman).
 Exaggerate your target’s qualities and push their weaknesses to the extreme.